tonik/docs/creating-templates.md

 ## Examples

-Managing templates rendering with hooks is a great way for creating a reusable and easy to maintain visual layer of your theme.
+Managing templates rendering with hooks is a great way for creating a reusable and easy to maintain a visual layer of your theme.

 > It's recomended to store template's rendering actions inside a `app/Structure/templates.php` file.